KiranbabuP2019/Sales-Forecasting-using-Machine-Learning-and-Time-Series-Models/README.md

 | XGBoost       | 692.22 |
 | LSTM          | 939.41 |

-## 📊 Insights
+## ✅ Conclusion
-- Holidays and promotions strongly influenced demand.
+- The XGBoost model is production-ready with strong accuracy and business relevance.
-- Inventory and marketing strategies can be planned using forecast outputs.
+- It can significantly aid retail planning, logistics, and marketing strategies.